alisw/AliPhysics/MUON/READMEmtrda.txt

 - MtgLocalMask-<version>.dat:     contains the local mask
 - MtgLocalLut-<version>.dat:      contains the local LUT
 - MtgCurrent.dat:                 contains the name list of the above files with their version and the flag for master/slave status on the DA

 The copy onto the FES for the modified local masks is only done when the flag is set to master for the DA.
-The DA creates a file (ExportedFiles.dat) containing the name of the files to be transfert by the shuttle.
+The DA creates a file (ExportedFiles.dat) containing the name of the files to be transfered by the shuttle.
 To be able to check the change of version of one the files, another file is created containing the last current list of configuration files: MtgLastCurrent.dat.
-The Muon trigger electronics could run with two types of calibration:
+The Muon trigger electronics could run with two types of calibration.
+New: the two types can be done in the same run containing a mixture of physics events with calibration events injected every 50 seconds.

 \subsection da_ss1  ELECTRONICS_CALIBRATION_RUN (calib)